 Technical specialist skills include:

-- Gravity analysis of basins
+Gravity analysis of basins (using FastGray software)

-- Reservoir modelling for fluid connectivity (Petrel)
+Reservoir modelling for fluid connectivity (Petrel)

-- Computational analysis (reservoir, seal and volume assessment based on wireline, fluid and sediment data)
+Computational analysis (reservoir, seal and volume assessment based on wireline, fluid and sediment data)

-- Commercial decision-making (viable drilling plan, energy production vs cost, appropriate energy source, prospect risking)
+Commercial decision-making (viable drilling plan, energy production vs cost, appropriate energy source, prospect risking)

 An expert, research-active teaching team

 This course sits within the School of Environmental Sciences, home to a broad range of research-active specialists, currently studying topics such as the implications of renewable energy for urban communities, climate change, the potential of biofuels, and fluid flow in carbonate host rocks.
-The programme team for this course are:
+The programme team for this course includes: